Loan repayment insurance terms

 LHV has the right to cancel the insurance contract, subject to the cancellation deadlines prescribed by law, if:

-- if the policyholder has failed to notify LHV of material facts affecting the insurance risk when concluding the insurance contract and/or has knowingly provided false information, including deliberately avoided reporting a material fact.
-LHV may withdraw from the insurance contract within one month after it became aware, or should have become aware, of the policyholder’s failure to comply with the notification obligation;
+LHV has the right to withdraw from the insurance contract if the Policyholder has failed to notify LHV of material facts affecting the insurance risk when concluding the insurance contract and/or has knowingly provided false information (including deliberately avoided reporting a material fact).
+LHV may withdraw from the insurance contract within one (1) month after it became aware, or should have become aware, of the Policyholder’s failure to comply with the notification obligation.

 Processing of personal data